MSThalamus/rust-development-hierarchy/README.md

   * API Reference for *type hierarchy* Consumers.md
     * API reference written to help developers implementing applications that consume bespoke type hierarchies
+    * *Placeholder* version title is "BASE API Reference for RDH Consumers.md"
       * *Specific document to be produced by those building such type hierarchies*
   * Knowledge Base.md
     * Known issues, either under investigation or retained for tracking and informational reasons
   * Road Map.md